spinningarrow/git-pair/README.md

 Bash-only git pairing script.
 No external dependencies on Ruby, Python, Node, or any other runtime.

+**Archived**: This repository is no longer maintained since my git pairing needs are now met by [git-coauthors][], which is stateless and more flexible in comparison.

 ## Install

 On macOS with [homebrew][]: